guitarvydas/guitarvydas.github.io/_posts/2024-01-03-Academia Lags Behind Practice.md

 Historically, it has taken decades to leak academic Scientific study into Engineering.
 Practice, then Science, then Engineering.
 We can do better.
 # Appendix - Edit
-After reading comments from the like of Konrad Hinsen, I realized that my use of the phrase "practice" wasn't sufficiently precise.
+After reading comments from the likes of Konrad Hinsen, I realized that my use of the phrase "practice" wasn't sufficiently precise.

 I have written an update in "2024-01-05-Fumbling Around and Applied Science".